Inca Trail Machu Picchu + Sacred Valley 3 Days

 Altitude is the most difficult aspect of the Inca Trail for many people.
-If you have spent two or three days acclimatizing in Cusco beforehand, the altitude on most hikes will not cause you any problems.
+If you have spent two days acclimatizing in Cusco beforehand, the altitude on most hikes will not cause you any problems.

 Does the Inca Trail lead to Machu Picchu?

-Yes, the Incas used the Inca roads to connect all their territories with Cusco, we can find Inca roads throughout Peru, Ecuador, Bolivia, Chile and Argentina.
+Yes, the Incas used the Inca roads to connect all their territories with Cusco, we can find Inca roads throughout Peru, Ecuador, Bolivia, Chile, and Argentina.
 Today it is called Qapaq Ñan, which is translated as Imperial Road.

-To reserve you have to hire an authorized tour operator (required by the Peruvian Government).
+To reserve, you have to hire an authorized tour operator (required by the Peruvian Government).
 Lorenzo Expeditions is one of the best options with high quality and personalized service.

 Where is the Inca Trail to Machu Picchu located?